ionutbalosin/jvm-energy-consumption/README.md

 $ sudo ./run-application.sh
 ```

-4. After the application has successfully started, launch the JMeter on the **system client test**:
+4. After the application has successfully started, launch the Hyperfoil on the **system client test**:

 ```
 $ cd /spring-petclinic
-$ sudo ./run-jmeter.sh
+$ ./run-hyperfoil.sh
 ```

 **Notes**:
-- `sudo` mode is needed, otherwise the tests will not be executed
+- `sudo` mode is neededto start the application

 ### Renaissance Benchmark Suite